nokotamustang/OpenGL_and_Vulkan_3D/README.md

 The ground plane is created from a height map and displaced in the vertex shader.
 The normals of the ground plane are calculated in the geometry shader and passed to the fragment shader for lighting calculations.

-Grass in complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called bill-boards.
+Basic grass in some complex scenes isn't modelled from a 3D mesh, but rather a series of 2D planes called bill-boards.

 The grass is created along each point on the ground plane using a geometry shader and a flow map to simulate wind movement.
 We can use the shader programs to render more complex objects such as grass.